Den of Lions · Chapter 5

 He was halfway to the training hall when he felt the attention.

-Not physical attention—no one was watching him in the corridor.
+Not physical attention—no one in the corridor was looking at him.
 This was different.
-This was the Veiled Realm equivalent of being observed: a pressure at the base of his skull, a focus that had weight and direction, coming from somewhere above and to the east.
+The Veiled equivalent of being observed: a pressure at the base of his skull, a focus with weight and direction, coming from above and to the east.

 The attention was coming from the upper floor.
-From the court magician’s wing.
-Someone up there was looking at him—not with eyes but with something older and more invasive, a perception that stripped Covenant signatures bare.
+From the court magician's wing.
+Someone there was looking at him—not with eyes but with something older and more invasive, a perception that seemed to test the edges of whatever covenant mark the System had begun to seal.

 The Chief Magician.
 Nathrek.
-Danel had not seen him yet, but the other exiles whispered his name the way people whispered about weather that killed: with respect, without affection, and with the clear understanding that proximity was dangerous.
+Danel had not seen him yet, but the other exiles whispered his name the way people whispered about weather that killed: with respect, without affection, and with the understanding that proximity was its own mistake.

 The attention held for five seconds.
-Then it withdrew, smoothly and completely, like a predator deciding that the prey was not yet worth the effort.
+Then it withdrew, smooth and complete, like a predator deciding the prey was not yet worth stooping for.

 Danel stood in the corridor and breathed.

 Rank A. Danel was E-rank.
 The gap between them was not merely large.
 It was categorical.
-Whatever Nathrek had seen—or failed to see—in those five seconds, Danel was operating at a level so far below the Chief Magician’s that engagement was not a possibility.
-It was an extinction event waiting for a trigger.
+Whatever Nathrek had seen—or failed to see—in those five seconds, engagement was not a contest waiting to happen.
+It was extinction waiting for permission.

-Ashpenaz’s words returned to him: The Chief Magician asked about you yesterday.
+Ashpenaz's warning returned to him in full: The Chief Magician asked about you yesterday.
 About all four of you.
-I told him nothing of interest.
+I told him there was nothing of interest.
 Do not make me a liar.

 Danel walked to the training hall.
 He did not run.
-He did not change his pace.
-He entered the hall and took his position among forty exiles who could not see the window, the Breach, the scan, or the shape of the thing they were all living inside.
+He did not alter his pace.
+He entered the room and took his position among forty exiles who could not see the window, the Breach, the scan, or the shape of the thing they were all already living inside.

 Above him, in the magician's wing, someone was making a decision about him.
 Below him, in the eastern alcove, the wrongness pulsed like a second heartbeat.